-Students are provided a notification of Satisfactory Progress determination in one of the following notifications based on the outcome of each evaluation point.:
+Students are provided a notification of Satisfactory Progress determination in one of the following notifications based on the outcome of each evaluation point:

 - 1. meets requirements,

 - 2. failed to meet requirements SAP

+- 3. academic warning

+- 4. academic probation

-- 3. academic suspension
+- 5. academic suspension

 Students who fail to meet the requirements of SAP [fail to meet minimum standards] are first placed on a status of Warning.
-The status of Warning (two module) will illustrate the length of time the student has to improve their standing [evaluation point], the terms and conditions of the warning, the consequences of the status the student as defined during the warning period, and the consequences for a failure to meet the terms of the warning.
+The status of Warning (one module) will illustrate the length of time the student will be in a warning status and has to improve their standing [evaluation point], the terms and conditions of the warning, the consequences of the status the student as defined during the warning period, and the consequences for a failure to meet the terms of the warning.